 If you go back to work during the year you reach FRA, $1 in benefits will be deducted for every $3 you earn above a higher limit ($50,520 in 2021), but only counting earnings before the month you reach your FRA.

 Starting the month you hit your full retirement age, your benefits are no longer reduced no matter how much you earn.

-Remember, as long as you’re working you, and your employer (if applicable), will need to pay the Social Security Federal Insurance Contributions Act (FICA) tax.
+Remember, as long as you’re working, you (and your employer, if applicable) will need to pay the Social Security Federal Insurance Contributions Act (FICA) tax.
 Because Social Security benefits are based on your highest 35 years of income, the additional earnings may boost your Social Security benefits by replacing or filling in years where you had little or no earnings.

 You can estimate how much your annual benefits will be reduced by using the SSA’s Retirement Earnings Test Calculator.
 For more information, see the SSA publication “How Work Affects Your Benefits.”

-Q: Will my Social Security benefits be taxable if I return to work?
+Your Social Security benefits could be taxable

 For details, see IRS Publication 915, “Social Security and Equivalent Railroad Retirement Benefits,” or consult with a tax advisor.